-At the elite level, athletes can be assigned to one of USADA’s two testing pools- the Registered Testing Pool (RTP) or the Clean Athlete Program (CAP).
+At the elite level, athletes can be assigned to one of USADA’s three pools- the Registered Testing Pool (RTP), the Clean Athlete Program (CAP), or the Education Pool (EP).
 For athletes in these pools to successfully comply with international standards, they must complete anti-doping education each year.
 USADA helps athletes meet this requirement through its Athlete’s Advantage e-Learning tutorial.
 To ensure athletes are fully aware of their pool-specific anti-doping responsibilities, USADA develops several versions of the Athlete’s Advantage tutorials.
-For RTP and CAP athletes new to the testing pool, they are provided with a comprehensive explanation of prohibited substances and methods, the sample collection and result management processes, rights and responsibilities, Therapeutic Use Exemptions (TUEs), Whereabouts requirements, ways to report suspected doping, and risks associated with dietary supplements.
-If an RTP or CAP athlete has already completed the new athlete tutorial, they will complete the returning athlete tutorial, which is an abbreviated course that covers anti-doping updates, resources, and reminders.
-Regardless of the tutorial, athletes are required to pass an assessment on the content prior to submitting their Whereabouts for quarter 1, or when added to a testing pool.
+Athletes new to their pool are provided with a comprehensive explanation of prohibited substances and methods, the sample collection and result management processes, rights and responsibilities, Therapeutic Use Exemptions (TUEs), Whereabouts requirements, ways to report suspected doping, and risks associated with dietary supplements.
+If an athlete has already completed the new athlete tutorial, they will complete the returning athlete tutorial, which is an abbreviated course that covers anti-doping updates, resources, and reminders.
+Regardless of the tutorial, athletes are required to pass an assessment on the content when added to a pool and each subsequent year.

 How are athletes added to the RTP?

 The requirements to include athletes in a Registered Testing Pool or other testing pool are driven by the World Anti-Doping Agency’s (WADA) International Standard for Testing and Investigations (ISTI).

 Some examples of reasons why an athlete would be included in an RTP can include: